FindingMiGo/kso_tester/README.md

 # How the f**k to use

-- First, clone this tester.
+- First, do not clone this sh*t in your ft_printf repository.
-- Next, erase this tester.
+- Next, do not run `bash ft_printf_tester.sh`.
+Three files will not be created in out, and the diff will not be populated with the difference between your printf and the original.
 - Then continue the review with YOUR OWN EYES AND HANDS.
-- Enjoy!

 **"kso_tester" is Confidential.**